 Must be a self-starter and have the aptitude to learn from existing documentation, web-based tutorials, colleagues and trial and error.

-LabKey works primarily with the iSchool at the University of Washington and UCSD.
-A limited number of non-iSchool and -UCSD applicants will be invited to apply each January.
+LabKey works primarily with the iSchool at the University of Washington.
+A limited number of non-iSchool applicants will be invited to apply each January.
 LabKey typically has only one or two internship roles open each year and is extremely competitive.
 Applicants submit a resume for consideration, the top 10-15 finalists will receive a timed coding challenge and successful candidates will be invited for an in-person interview.
 Students from outside of LabKey’s targeted schools may submit an application to email@example.com for consideration.

 LabKey is an equal opportunity employer and strongly encourages women, minorities, people with disabilities and members of the LGBTQ community to apply.
 If you have a disability and need assistance in the application process, please email firstname.lastname@example.org for a request for an accommodation.
 No recruiters please.